twilio/hls-telehealth/README.md

 ## Development

-To get started developing, you'll want to spin up to servers.
-One for the frontend and the other for the backend.
-They'll be running on 2 different ports so open 2 terminal windows to do so:
+To get started developing, you'll want to spin up to servers, either a front-end or back-end or both together.

-1. A local Next JS server (frontend) by entering ```npm run dev``` in the ```app``` directory
-2. and a Twilio Serverless backend server via ```twilio serverless:start -p 3001``` in the top level
-3. Hit your localhost to visit the app, usually ```http://localhost:3000/```.
+NOTE: You'll want to uncomment and edit this line to the right port number when working with the backend so that you can hit your endpoints properly.
+Do not push that line into the repo as when you deploy you will run into problems if the wrong backendRoot Uri is incorrect - https://github.com/twilio/hls-telehealth/blob/main/app/services/constants.ts#L2

+### To run the whole app in development mode:
+1. ```cd``` into the ```app/``` directory.
+2. Run this command to spin up both front-end and back-end servers in parallel on a single terminal window: ```npm run devo```
+  a.
+This runs the front-end server on port 3000 and the back-end on port 3001.

+### Front-end only development:
+1. ```cd``` into the ```app/``` directory.
+2. Then run the command ```npm run dev``` which kicks up a next JS dev server for the front-end.

+### Back-end only Developement:
+1. At the top level of the repo, run ```twilio serverless:start -p <YOUR PORT NUMBER>```, the front-end command above runs the front-end app on port 3000.